-If you wish to sell a note, trust deed, commercial mortgage note, real estate contract, land contract or mortgage deed, AX can get you the capital you require when you decide to take your mortgage notes to market.
+If you wish to sell mortgage note, trust deed, commercial mortgage note, real estate contract, land contract or mortgage deed, AX can get you the capital you require when you decide to take your mortgage notes to market.
 We have been purchasing notes, mortgages and real estate contracts for over a decade, and we pride ourselves on a unique client experience at the best price possible.
-All you have to do is contact us, say “I want to sell my mortgage note” and we will do the rest.
-Claim your funds today!
+All you have to do is contact us, say “I want to sell my note” and we will do the rest.
+Claim your funds from the best mortgage buyers today!

 WHY CHOOSE US FOR SELLING MORTGAGE NOTES?

-If you have sold your residential or commercial property and you or your client owner-financed the mortgage and you wish to sell a mortgage note, AX can offer a sound and painless exit strategy if you’re tired of acting as the bank.
+If you have sold your residential or commercial property and you or your client owner-financed the mortgage and you’re wondering how to sell mortgage notes, AX can offer a sound and painless exit strategy if you’re tired of acting as the bank.

 AX is the fastest growing residential and commercial mortgage note buyer in the country today.
 We can fund the purchase of your mortgage note in as little as 15 business days.
-When it comes to selling a mortgage note on the secondary mortgage market, the chances of successfully reaching your financial goals and securing the highest payout become greatly increased when using the right direct real estate note buyers and funding source.
-As one of the fastest growing real estate note buying companies, we pride ourselves on the absolute fastest turnaround to receiving cash for your mortgage note and the most aggressive offers on your asset.
+When it comes to selling a mortgage note on the secondary mortgage market, the chances of successfully reaching your financial goals and securing the highest payout become greatly increased when using the right direct mortgage note buyers and funding source.
+As one of the fastest-growing mortgage note buying companies, we pride ourselves on the absolute fastest turnaround to receiving cash for your mortgage note and the most aggressive offers on your asset.

 If you have an existing promissory mortgage note that you want to sell now, simply contact us to get started today.